pisani/opentelemetry-trace-soap/readme.md

 The resulting landing page shows you all services contributing telemetry readings and should look something similar to the screenshot below:

 <img src=images/JaegerUI.png alt="Jaeger UI Showing Traces">

+# Conclusion
+In summary, this article demonstrates how Embedded Python, could be used to add additional features to IRIS, in my case, to implement Observability tracing for SOAP services.
+The options available via Python and IRIS's ability to leverage these Python libraries is truely.

+I recognise that work can be undertaken to create a more generic OpenTelemetrySupport class that implements the same for REST services, as well as extending current Class Method signatures to tracking timing of any Class method through this framework.